sok-og-skriv/sok-og-skriv-web/docs/en/sources-and-referencing/how-to-cite.md

 ### Notes and appendices
 - Limit use of notes.
 - Notes can be used for additional information that does not fit naturally with the rest of your text.
 They provide information that is not essential for understanding the main content.
-- You can choose between footnotes at the bottom of a page or endnotes at the back of the chapter/assignment.
+- You can choose between footnotes at the bottom of a page, or endnotes at the back of the chapter/assignment.
 Notes are normally set in a smaller font size than the main text.
 - Exactly how you make references to notes will depend on what referencing style you are using.
 - Appendices can be tables or figures which are included in the assignment, questionnaires, observation forms, interview guides and other such additions which are not included in the main body of your text.
 Appendices must be numbered and included after the reference list.